WS-201: Background

 The "1954 interceptor" concept first appeared shortly after the creation of the Air Force from the former US Army Air Force in the post-World War II era.
 With the re-arrangement of command, several new organizations within the Air Force were created, including Tactical Air Command (TAC) and Air Defense Command (ADC), who shared an interest in fighter aircraft.
 TAC was primarily tasked with offensive duties, but required capable fighters to protect their offensive capability.
 ADC was tasked solely with the defense of the US from enemy attack, in particular long-range bombers.
-Soon after their formation, TAC and ADC started moving away from each other in terms of requirements.
+Soon after their formation, TAC and ADC started moving away from each other in their requirements.

 In early 1949 ADC started a Request for Proposals (RFP) for an advanced interceptor capable of attacking Soviet bombers that were expected to enter service in the early 1950s.
 Several jet-powered interceptors were already under development at that point, typically adaptations of existing fighters like the F-86 Sabre (the F-86D Sabre Dog), the F-94 Starfire (adapted from the P-80 Shooting Star), with the exception being the all-new F-89 Scorpion.
 These were all subsonic aircraft, and it was felt they would have insufficient performance to effectively intercept high-speed jet bombers known to be under development in the Soviet Union.

 To counter these threats, ADC prepared a request for an entirely new aircraft expected to perform "hot war" interceptions at supersonic speeds.
 For reasons that are not clear, they also demanded that the entire system be flown and operated by a single pilot.
 Given the complexity of the radar systems and the aircraft themselves, this would require an advanced autopilot system that was integrated with the fire control system to reduce pilot workload.
 Given the perceived threat, the new designs were expected to enter service in 1954.